 We next give two alternative descriptions of the limiting process $Z$.
-For them, we need the distribution density function of the infimum of Bessel processes, which is classical and can be derived from martingale arguments (see e.g., \cite{hamana2013probability}). \begin{lemma} For any $h>0$ and $n\in\N$, $n\ge 3$, consider the minimum of $\operatorname{BES}_h(n)$: its probability density at $x$ is $(n-2)x^{n-3}h^{-(n-2)}\mathds{1}_{0<x<h}$. \end{lemma}
+For these, we need the probability density function of the infimum of Bessel processes, which is classical and can be derived from martingale arguments (see, e.g., \cite{hamana2013probability}).